-This is the first process in the Knowledge Area.
-We’re still in the Planning process group.
+This is the fifth process in the Knowledge Area.
+We’re still in the Executing process group.

 Tools and Techniques

 This section feels like it has been streamlined.
 Perhaps that’s because this process only deals with the people involved in the project.
 Other processes in this Knowledge Area talk about the non-people resources too, but this one is just about the team.